-The pressure switch on a unit equipped with a Unitherm Governor ensures that the heater operates only when the filter pump is in operation.
+The pressure switch, or heater actuator on Models 926-1223 equipped with a Unitherm Governor, ensures that the heater operates only when the filter pump is in operation.
 It is factory set at 1.75 PSI for deck level installations.
 When the heater is located below the level of the spa or pool, it may be necessary to reset the pressure switch to compensate for the no-flow static head.
-See Fig. 31.
 If it is necessary to reset the pressure switch, we recommend the following procedure.